-In the Bible, we can find a variety of leadership styles, especially in the Old Testament.
+In the Bible, we find different types of leadership styles, especially in the Old Testament.
 As you read through the kings of Judah and Israel listed in 1 and 2 Kings and Chronicles, you can easily tell through their leadership if they followed God or not.

 Servant leadership

 Jesus was a servant leader.
 The Savior of the world came down to live among us and lead us to the Father.
+He modeled a new type of leadership and demonstrated qualities of servant leadership that were uncommon to the people of His day.
 He did this by serving those who followed Him: washing their feet [John 13:1-17, NIV], comforting them, and growing them in faith.
 His focus was on them first and how He could equip them to fulfill their God-given purposes.

 Think about your employees or staff.
 How can you pray for them?
 Encourage them?
 Equip them?
 Ask God to provide meaningful ways for you to serve them and minister to them.